The Zak transform and Wiener estimates on Gelfand-Shilov and modulation spaces with applications to operator theory: Preliminaries

 \subsection{Invariant quasi-Banach spaces and spaces of mixed quasi-normed spaces of Lebesgue types}

 We recall that a quasi-norm $\nm {\cdo}{\mascB}$ of order $r \in (0,1]$ on the vector-space $\mascB$ over $\mathbf C$ is a nonnegative functional on $\mascB$ which satisfies

-The space $\mascB$ is then called a quasi-norm space.
-A complete quasi-norm space is called a quasi-Banach space.
+The space $\mascB$ is then called a quasi-normed space.
+A complete quasi-normed space is called a quasi-Banach space.
 If $\mascB$ is a quasi-Banach space with quasi-norm satisfying \eqref{Eq:WeakTriangle1} then by \cite{Aik,Rol} there is an equivalent quasi-norm to $\nm \cdo {\mascB}$ which additionally satisfies

 From now on we always assume that the quasi-norm of the quasi-Banach space $\mascB$ is chosen in such way that both \eqref{Eq:WeakTriangle1} and \eqref{Eq:WeakTriangle2} hold.

 Before giving the definition of $v$-invariant spaces, we recall some facts on weight functions.